Low energy limit for the resolvent of some fibered boundary operators: Introduction

 so that $\phi$ extends to a fiber bundle $\cC_{\phi}\to \cC$ over the cone $\cC=(0,\infty)\times Y$ which is a Riemannian submersion with respect to the metrics $g_{\cC_{\phi}}$ and $g_{\cC}=dr^2+r^2g_Y$ on $\cC_{\phi}$ and $\cC$.
 In dimension $4$, an important class of examples is the one given by asymptotically locally flat gravitational instantons ($\ALF$-gravitational instantons), in which case the Riemannian cone $(\cC,g_{\cC})$ has cross-section a quotient of the $2$-sphere with its standard metric and the fiber bundle $\phi$ is a circle bundle.
 Those include in particular the natural hyperK\"ahler metric on the universal cover of the reduced moduli space of centered $\SU(2)$-monopoles of magnetic charge $2$.
-Another important class of of examples is given by the asymptotically locally conical metrics ($\ALC$-metrics) with $G_2$-holonomy of \cite{BGGG,FHN1,FHN2}, in which case $\phi$ is a circle bundle over a $5$-dimensional base.
+Another important class of examples is given by the asymptotically locally conical metrics ($\ALC$-metrics) with $G_2$-holonomy of \cite{BGGG,FHN1,FHN2}, in which case $\phi$ is a circle bundle over a $5$-dimensional base.

-To formulate the main result of this paper, let $g_{\phi}$ be a fibered boundary metric which is product-type to order $2$ (in the sense of Definition~\ref{phi.7} below) on the interior of a manifold with boundary $M$.
-In particular, at infinity, $g_{\phi}$ is modelled by a metric of the form \eqref{int.6} with $W=\pa M$, so that $\pa M$ is equipped with a fiber bundle $\phi: \pa M\to Y$.
+To formulate the main result of this paper, let $g_{\phi}$ be a fibered boundary metric which is product-type to order $2$ (in the sense of Definition~\ref{phi.7} below) on the interior of the manifold with boundary $M$.
+In particular, at infinity, $g_{\phi}$ is modelled by a metric of the form \eqref{int.6}.
 Let $E\to M$ be a Clifford module for the associated Clifford bundle and let $\eth_{\phi}$ be the Dirac operator associated to a choice of Clifford connection.
 As explained in \S~\ref{fdt.0}, the operator $\eth_{\phi}$ naturally restricts to an elliptic family of fiberwise operators $D_v$ on the fibers of $\phi$.
 We suppose that the nullspaces of the members of the family have all the same dimension and hence form a vector bundle $\ker D_v\to Y$ over $Y$.
 For instance, by Hodge theory, this is always the case when $\eth_{\phi}$ is the Hodge-deRham operator associated to the metric $g_{\phi}$.
 In any case, as shown in Definition~\ref{dt.6} and Lemma~\ref{dt.7} below, given such a vector bundle $\ker D_v\to Y$, there is a well-defined holomorphic family